 The SEC defines "critical accounting policies" as those involving significant judgments and difficult or complex assumptions by management, often as a result of the need to make estimates about matters that are inherently uncertain or variable, which have, or could have, a material impact on the carrying value of certain assets or net income.
-The preparation of financial statements in accordance with U.S. generally accepted accounting principles ("GAAP") requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, income and expenses, and disclosure of contingent assets and liabilities.
+The preparation of financial statements in accordance with U.S. generally accepted accounting principles ("GAAP") GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, income and expenses, and disclosure of contingent assets and liabilities.
 Actual results could differ from those estimates.
-As discussed in the Company's 2023 Annual Report on Form 10-K, management has identified the determination of the allowance for credit losses, ACL, the review of goodwill for impairment and business combinations as the Company's most critical accounting policies.
+As discussed in the Company's 2023 Annual Report on Form 10-K for the fiscal year ended December 31, 2023, management has identified the determination of the ACL, the review of goodwill for impairment and business combinations as the Company's most critical accounting policies.